Chandroth Vasudevan Radhakrishnan: TeX and free software

 CV Radhakrishnan began to learn about computers during his stint at Kerala University.
 Having no formal training in them, he took it up as a way to distract himself from his disease.
 During this time, his job at the university got him acquainted with Prof. K. S. S. Nambooripad of the Department of Mathematics.
 The professor, an ardent TeX lover, introduced Radhakrishnan to the TeX language.
 Radhakrishnan soon started exploring the possibilities of the TeX language.
 Beginning with research papers of the university students, he went on to apply TeX in typesetting Entomon, an entomology research journal of the Department of Zoology.
 In 1994, he set up River Valley Technologies as a proprietary firm offering typesetting services.

 Radhakrishnan's involvement with the Free Software movement started with the inauguration of the Indian TeX Users Group at Trivandrum in January 1998.
 He was nominated as the secretary of the Indian TeX users group during the meeting.
 Around this time, FreeDevelopers.Net, a commercial company based in Washington was incorporated.
 Richard Stallman was its Chief Ethical Officer.
-The prime aim of FreeDevelopers.Net was to function as a democratic entity that stood for the development of freesoftware.
+The prime aim of FreeDevelopers.
+Net was to function as a democratic entity that stood for the development of free software.
 Radhakrishnan founded the Indian chapter of Free Software Foundation on 20 July 2001.
 Radhakrishan maintains a number of LaTeX packages in CTAN.